JinghuiZhou/awesome_face_antispoofing/README.md

 # awesome_face_antispoofing
+- This is a single shot face anti-spoofing project.
 - The deep learning framework is Pytorch.
 Python3.5 is used.
 ## Face landmarks
 - face_alignment is used for landmarks extraction.
 Page [face_alignment](https://github.com/1adrianb/face-alignment).
 Thanks to them.